6 Email Management Habits That Reduce Stress

 When people rely on “push email” on smartphones or electronic devices, they’re pressured to respond quickly.
 One way to avoid this is to make clear to your recipients that they shouldn’t expect instantaneous responses from you.

 Some helpdesk software can execute commands including sending automated emails.
-In Helprace, this is done with the help of an instant or time-based action that sends an email to the sender.
+In the help desk from Helprace, this is done through an instant or time-based action that sends an email to the sender.

 4).
 Offer self-service options.